Horse Supplements

 When it comes to shopping for a joint supplement, it’s important to know precisely what ingredients you’re getting.
 But that’s not to say it’s easy!
 Thankfully, we’ve got you covered with our handy guide on how to read a supplement label.

-So, what we’re saying is TRI-ACTA, and TRI-ACTA H.A. offer your horse zero fillers and small, easy-to-administer dosages.
+You need to consider what the balance between inactive and active ingredients is in the supplement.
+Often there are fillers that makeup 50-80% of a product.
+TRI-ACTA, and TRI-ACTA H.A. offer your horse zero fillers and small, easy-to-administer dosages.
 Both of our equine products contain therapeutic amounts of active ingredients because of the purity and concentration in the formula.
-That means a small but mighty serving for your horse and a great cost-per-serving ratio for you!

 2. Criteria on What to Look For in Supplements